 Day 11: Samdo to Dharmashala (4460m):

-We start our day trek by crossing over Budi Gandaki River after some ascend hike you will be seeing the glimpse of Larkya glacier.
-Visiting around the valley and way to upward again to reach to the Dharmashala.
+We start our day trek by crossing over the Budi Gandaki River after some ascending hike you will be seeing a glimpse of the Larkya glacier.
+Visiting around the valley and a way upward again to reach the Dharmashala.
 Overnight at a lodge/teahouse in Dharmashala.

 Day 12: Dharmashala to Bimtang via Larkya La (5135m):